 Hi Mr. Smith,

 I have a PT test coming and I have to be able to do six pull-ups while wearing a 45-pound ruck.
 I want to know if the same principle of the "Pull-up Push" applies to weighted pull-ups as well?
 I can only do five 45 lbs. weighted pull-up reps.
 Should I do 25 weighted 45 lbs. pull-up reps every day for 10 days?
 It would be ideal to increase my reps within two weeks.
-I have purchased a couple of your programs already and they are awesome.
+I have purchased a couple of your programs already, and they are awesome.
 Hope you are well.
 Thank you. -Will

 Will -- Thank you.

-If you are not familiar with the Pull-up Push, it is a protocol I created over 20 years ago to help people quickly add repetitions to pull-up and push-up tests with no additional weight by using body weight calisthenics.
-The Pull-up Push requires daily pull-ups for 10 straight days which will usually increase your normal weekly volume by 200% or more.
+If you are not familiar with the pull-up push, it is a protocol I created over 20 years ago to help people quickly add repetitions to pull-up and push-up tests with no additional weight by using body-weight calisthenics.
+The pull-up push requires daily pull-ups for 10 straight days, which usually will increase your normal weekly volume by 200% or more.

 This is a version of the overload principle for calisthenics and can be used for weighted pull-ups, but I would recommend doing it differently.